Advertisement

 These are probably in your kitchen right now.
 But that doesn't mean you should eat them.

-Browsing the supermarket pantry aisle, you’ve probably scratched your head over the long, strange ingredients listed on package labels.
-Even the most health-conscious shoppers can have a tough time knowing which boxed, bagged, canned, and jarred foods to skip.
+If you’ve ever browsed the supermarket pantry aisle, you may have puzzled over the lengthy, unfamiliar list of ingredients on package labels.
+Even the most health-conscious shoppers can feel uncertain about which boxed, bagged, canned, and jarred foods to avoid.

 • Whole grains